Anterior cruciate ligament (ACL) tear

 - Diagnostic imaging tests .
 Your doctor may recommend tests such as X-rays, magnetic resonance imaging (MRI), or ultrasound.

 - Arthroscopic surgery .
 Your doctor may recommend arthroscopic surgery in some cases.
-During arthroscopic surgery, your doctor makes very small incisions and inserts a tiny camera to see the type and extent of the injury and to treat it.
+During arthroscopic surgery, your doctor makes very small incisions and inserts a tiny camera to see the type and extent of the injury and treat it.

 Non-surgical treatment

-Nonsurgical treatments for ACL tears include:
+Nonsurgical treatments for anterior cruciate ligament tears include:

 - Rest and avoid activity to reduce pain and swelling in the knee